SirPlease/L4D2-Competitive-Rework/Dedicated Server Install Guide/README.md

 > **Initial Server Install/Connection:**
 > This part of the Project will focus on preparing your dedicated Server/VDS for L4D2.

-Login to your webhosts admin panel and ensure you are using Ubuntu **20.04 or newer**.
+Login to your webhosts admin panel 和 ensure you are using Ubuntu **20.04 or newer**.
 You should have had an option to do this during the order process, but if not most hosts will have an intuitive admin panel to allow you to do this.
 I used GCoreLabs to set up a server whilst writing this guide, and they have a 'reinstall' option under "[Management > Virtual Machines](https://imgur.com/A7kRTyO)".

 For the next part, you will need to make use of an SSH Client such as [Putty](http://www.putty.org/).